rvsrvs/jasdev.github.io/_posts/2015-08-09-managing-my-pocket-queue.md

 ### Aim for a Decreasing Number of Items Each Day

-In any given day, I try to aim for a net negative amount of items in my queue.
+In any given day, I try to read more items than I save.
 A simple rule for accomplishing this is "for every item you save to the queue, read two."

 ### Use Badge Counts